2025 Women's World Para Ice Hockey Championships

-The 2025 Women's World Para Ice Hockey Championships were the inaugural Women's World Para Ice Hockey Championships.
+The 2025 Women's World Para Ice Hockey Championships was the inaugural Women's World Para Ice Hockey Championships for women's national para ice hockey teams.
 The tournament was held from 26–31 August 2025, at Dolny Kubin Winter Stadium in Dolný Kubín, Slovakia.

 The United States won their first title, defeating Canada 7–1 in the final.
 Norway defeated Great Britain for the bronze medal.